Carers UK calls for raised awareness of care technology

 The poll suggests that technology is not one of the first areas that spring to mind when thinking of ways to make a home independent-living-friendly or during the first steps of beginning to care for someone, and only four per cent of respondents said that technology would be one of their top two sources of support.

-There are plenty of developments that can be used to improve care at home, from walk in shower enclosures and baths to telecare and mobile phones for the elderly.
+There are plenty of developments that can be used to improve care at home, from walk in showers and baths and baths to telecare and mobile phones for the elderly.
 Advancements in technology can help both those providing care and older people who are looking for ways to live independently at home, and Carers UK are calling for action to be taken to raise awareness of the ways in which technology can improve the homecare environment.

 Image Credit: Reilly Butler (flickr.com)